jmrichardson/tuneta/README.md

   </a>
 </p>

-The following chart shows of the top 10 strongest correlated indicators, 5 are chosen from the 10 which are least correlated with each other.
-Note 10 and 5 are user defined.
+The following chart shows of the top 10 strongest correlated indicators, 5 are chosen from which are least correlated with each other (10 and 5 are user defined).

 <p align="center">
   <a href="https://github.com/jmrichardson/tuneta">